tslocke/hobocookbook/manual/dryml-guide.markdown

 # Repeated and optional content

-As you would expect from any template language, DRYML has the facility to repeat sections on content, and to optionally render or not render given sections according to your applications data.
+As you would expect from any template language, DRYML has the facility to repeat sections of content, and to optionally render or not render given sections according to your application's data.
 DRYML provides two alternative syntaxes, much as Ruby does (e.g. Ruby has the block `if` and the one-line suffix version of `if`).

 ## Conditionals - if and unless